What are Clinical Trials?

 Abbasi K. Compulsory registration of clinical trials.
 BMJ 2004;329: 637-8.
 (18 September.)Full Text

 - European Pharmaceutical Industries

 Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases

 - PhRMA Principles on Conduct of Clinical Trials and Communication of Clinical Trial Results

 A number of checklists are available to assist with assessment of validity of clinical trials.

-- Evidence-based medicine:how to practice and teach EBM by David LSackett ... al.
+- Evidence-based medicine:how to practice and teach it by Sharon E. Straus et al.

 Publisher New York, N.Y.
 Churchill Livingstone, 2011.
 4th ed